About the Organization

 Daniel is a teacher and practitioner of practical animism who specializes in ancestral and family healing and in helping folks learn to relate well with the rest of life.
 His recent ancestors are settler-colonialists to Pennsylvania and Ohio from England, Germany, and Ireland.
 He is a doctor of psychology, marriage and family therapist, amateur naturalist, life-long student of earth-honoring traditions, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.

 Since 2005 Daniel has guided ancestor-focused trainings, community rituals, and personal sessions throughout North America.
 Training as a therapist, living in other cultures, and immersion in different lineages of ritual all inform his kind and non-dogmatic approach to ancestor and earth reverence.
-He lives with his wife, daughters, and fluffy charismatic cats in the Blue Ridge Mountains of Western North Carolina, traditional homeland of Cherokee (Tsalagi) peoples.
+He lives with his wife and two daughters in Andalusia in the foothills of the Sierra Nevada Mountains near Granada, Spain.
 For more information see his full bio here.

 Jason is a practitioner of bodymind medicine, with training in massage therapy, Japanese acupuncture, and EEG neurofeedback, and is also an avid student of the divinatory arts, including traditional Western astrology.
 In his role at Ancestral Medicine, he provides any and all necessary support to our current and prospective course participants, and works behind the scenes to help keep things running smoothly.
 Raised by Chinese immigrants in the suburbs of Baltimore, MD, he discovered mindfulness meditation in high school, which led him to study the philosophy of Theravada and Mahayana Buddhism at St. Mary’s College of Maryland.